reeseschultz/ReeseUnityDemos/README.md

 2. [Spawning](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Packages/com.reese.spawning) - Generic DOTS runtime spawning for any combination of prefab, components, and buffers.
 3. [Randomization](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Packages/com.reese.random) - `Unity.Mathematics.Random` number generators in jobs, including Burst-capable ones.

+These packages all use [ubump](https://github.com/reeseschultz/ubump) to automate their SemVer-bumping needs, including committing, pushing, tagging, changelog generation and subtree splitting so each package can be imported stand-alone with Git.

-Why a monorepo?
+And why a monorepo?
 Because juggling multiple Unity projects with different configurations is annoying.
 Plus, if I have to update one thing, it forces me to consider updating or removing other things.
 Centralizing configuration—while distributing stand-alone packages—works best for me personally.
 The alternative would be a sprawling mishmash of disproportionately maintained projects.

 ## Demos